rarelyprolific/adventure-playground/src/SimpleWebApi/SimpleWebApi/README.md

 # SimpleWebApi

 Just a simple demo project to test actions, builds and deploys.
-Another change to trigger CI
+Another change to trigger CI!